ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Single-choice-inference.md

 This is a bit similar to [the notion of "head dependency" discussed here](https://gitlab.haskell.org/ghc/ghc/-/issues/6018#note_87924).

-To make the point very explicitly, I'll describe an extreme design that focuses entirely on GuidedInference.
+To make the point very explicitly, I'll describe an extreme design that focuses entirely on SingleChoiceInference.

 * When trying to solve a constraint `(HasField t1 t2 t3)`, if any instances *match* the constraint, just use the existing matching rules for instances.